kopiro/homebridge-tapo-camera/README.md

 ### Configuration

+It is highly recommended that you use either Homebridge Config UI X or the HOOBS UI to install and configure this plugin.

+### Adding the unbridged accessory to Home

+This plugin configures the cameras as unbridged accessories, therefore you need to manually add them in your Home app;
+use the code that HomeBridge give you.

+### Manual configuration

-Add this configuration in the `platforms` key in your Homebridge configuration.
+If you want to have manual control over the configuration, add this configuration in the `platforms` key in your Homebridge configuration.

 - `__IP_ADDRESS__` is the IP address of the camera in your local network; as long you have a bridge setup, you can also fully control the camera outisde your Home.
 - `__PASSWORD__` is the password of your TAPO Cloud account, the username/email is not needed.